Whether you can recover damages for a slip and fall accident often depends on who owns the property where you fell:

 As you can see, there are many important considerations in determining whether you have a viable slip and fall compensation claim.
 Many times a full investigation must take place to even determine if there are grounds for a personal injury case.
 Consulting with an experienced law firm is the first step to make sure that an investigation is initiated promptly and that your rights to compensation are established and preserved.

-If you have sustained a significant injury in a slip and fall incident, we are happy to meet with you (free of charge) to assess whether you have a right to compensation.
-Just call our team at 425-414-7903.
+We are happy to meet with you to assess whether you have a right to compensation.